Sun Tunnel Installation Cost

 | VELUX 14″ Rigid Sun Tunnel Flat Roof | £340 |

-The diameter of the tube will also be important for light distribution, consider 10 inches for smaller rooms or hallways and up 14 inches for larger rooms such as a living room or kitchen.
+- Tube Diameter — The diameter of the tube affects both the amount of light delivered and the sun tunnel cost.
+Consider 10 inches for small rooms or hallways and up to 14 inches for larger rooms such as a living room or kitchen.

 Benefits of a Sun Tunnel Installation

-Sun tunnels are an efficient and affordable way to bring natural light into your home—especially useful for darker interior spaces.
+Sun tunnels are an efficient and affordable way to add natural light into your home—especially useful for darker interior spaces.
 Here are the key benefits:

 - Improves Natural Light - Sun tunnels channel sunlight from your roof to areas that don't normally receive it—ideal for hallways, bathrooms, or lofts.